Women in the professions

 The collection contains the business records of the Committee on Women, Population,& the Environment (CWPE), a multi-racial alliance that works on the local, regional, national, and international levels to oppose population control policies that blame overpopulation for poverty, hunger, environmental degradation and political volatility.

-Editor; Special education activist; Secretary; Volunteer.
+Editor; Activist for children with disabilities; Secretary; Volunteer.
 The papers consist of diaries that span the years from 1930-94 (early diaries include material from her Smith College days) and Touch Toy company's semi-annual newsletters from the years 1977-97.

 The Sophia Smith Collection of Women's History Periodicals Collection includes over 1,500 titles of current and historical, U.S. and international women's magazines, newsletters, and other serials dating from the 18th century to the present.
 Periodicals of the suffrage and birth control movements, and the mid-twentieth century women's liberation movement are well represented.
 Holdings range from full-runs to single issues for certain titles.
 Some titles are on microfilm.